-Course contribution (to be made directly to school): \$100.00 (includes the cost for a hospitality apron)
+Course contribution (to be made directly to school): \$ 100

 Course contributions are made to cover the ongoing costs of consumables and materials used as part of this course.

 If you are unable to make contributions or are experiencing financial difficulty, please contact your school.